4 tips to save on groceries from a spending expert - NewsBreak

 Picking the right credit card to get cashback at the grocery store is huge when it comes to saving.

-If you are not currently using a cashback credit card, “you are missing out right now,” Woroch said.Skyrocketing food prices impact TN seniors, non-profit
+If you are not currently using a cashback credit card, “you are missing out right now,” Woroch said.These U.S. metros saw greatest property tax jump in 2021: study

 Consumers can also use cashback apps like Fetch Rewards , in which users can build points to redeem rewards, she says.